Off-Roading

 Looking for great places to ride your OHV in Arizona?
 There are nearly 40K miles of off-highway trails throughout the state, and Arizona State Parks and Trails has cataloged many of these epic off-road experiences so they’re more accessible to users.

-There are thousands of miles of designated trails, roads, and open areas in Arizona to enjoy with off-highway vehicles (OHV), dirt bikes and ATVs.
-Travel responsibly!
+Arizona has thousands of miles of trails, roads, and open areas for off-highway vehicles (OHVs), motorbikes and ATVs.

 Outdoor Adventures